 Much of Canada's and Siberia's vast peat areas are underlain by permanent or sporadic permafrost.
-Global warming is expected to melt much of that permafrost,119 leading to huge methane emissions and accelerating global warming.
-Permafrost underlying Alberta peat lands has already moved approximately 200 km north in only 30 years.120 oceans about 55 million years ago rapidly raised the global average temperature by up to 7 degrees Celsius.121 The likelihood of this occurring in the near future with current deposits is very low, but increases significantly as the deep oceans warm, even by a few degrees.122
+Global warming is expected to melt much of that permafrost, leading to huge methane emissions and accelerating global warming.
+Permafrost underlying Alberta peat lands has already moved approximately 200 km north in only 30 years.

+Scientists hypothesize that a catastrophic release of methane hydrates from deposits in oceans about 55 million years ago rapidly raised the global average temperature by up to 7 degrees Celsius.
+The likelihood of this occurring in the near future with current deposits is very low, but increases significantly as the deep oceans warm, even by a few degrees.